Packrafting is the hot new thing in outdoor adventures.

 The best helmet materials are composite plastic, synthetic, carbon fiber and fiberglass.
 The more you spend, the lighter you can go without compromising durability and shock-absorption.
 But spending big bucks isn’t necessary, either.
 Lining is usually made from EPS or EVA foam – as on traditional bike and sport helmets.
 EPP is a higher-end foam, more expensive than EPS or EVA, that offers the best impact protection and shock absorption.

-Our top picks for packraft helmets?
-The WRSI Trident, with its carbon-composite outer shell, PU subshell, and EVO foam liner.
+A very common choice is the WRSI Trident, with its carbon-composite outer shell, PU subshell, and EVO foam liner.
 If you can’t shell out that much on a shell, try the NRS Chaos; durable and comfortable ABS with rock-solid, customizable BOA retention straps that work on almost any head.

 You might be able to get away without one on shorter trips in hotter climates.
 But if you’re doing any kind of packrafting in cold water or cold climates (think Alaska), a drysuit is essential.

 It’ll keep you dry and keep you warm in case of splashes, spills and all-around exposure to the elements…and could literally save your life any time of year.

 Temperatures at high altitudes and the desert can drop dramatically in the evening.
 It might be okay to drip dry on a sunny 85-degree day…but you need to stay dry if you want to stay alive the rest of the year.

 Full drysuits can be expensive.
 But you can grab decent budget options (that don’t sacrifice quality) from brands like Kokotat for a few hundred dollars.